dexin-peng/score_sde_pytorch/readme.md

 - If set `config.data.centered=True`, the prior is wrong as well. r,g,b channels mean is `(0.4914*2-1, 0.4822*2-1, 0.4465*2-1)` instead of `(0,0,0)`

 - But empirically, the 0 mean implementation also achieves FID 2.465 with 50k to 50k settings.

+## Contributing

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Commit changes: `git commit -m 'Add amazing feature'`
+4. Push to branch: `git push origin feature/amazing-feature`
+5. Open a Pull Request

+### Development Guidelines

+- Follow existing code style
+- Add comments for complicated codes
+- Images could be generated and the FID score is nearly the same as what was claimed in the [original paper](https://arxiv.org/abs/2011.13456)
+- Update documentation for new features

 ## Acknowledgments